DEVELOPERS-STUDENTS-CLUB/LOST-AND-FOUND__BACKEND/README.md

-# Express.js Project
+# LOST AND FOUND BACKEND

 ## Overview

-This is a structured Express.js project following best practices, including a modular architecture, middleware usage, and database integration.
+This is the backend for lost and found app

 ## Folder Structure